Tjrich336/Tjrich336/README.md

 Hi there! 👋

-My name is Trevor and I'm a Computer Science student in North Carolina pursuring a concentration in Software Engineering.
+My name is Trevor and I'm a Computer Science student in North Carolina pursuing a concentration in Software Engineering.

 ⚡Here's some info about me!